jdjakub/phd-thesis/ch-bl.md

 ## BootstrapLab's Simple, Structured State Model
 For the design of BootstrapLab, we chose the Web platform and \ac{JS} for personal preference reasons.
 This imposed a number of design decisions on the substrate, due to a tendency for earlier choices to determine which later ones will feel "natural" or "fitting".

 In our high-level platform language \ac{JS}, state is a graph of plain \ac{JS} objects acting as property dictionaries.
 Suppose we *still* chose a low-level binary substrate like that of \ac{COLA}.
-This would no doubt be possible: declare one giant \ac{JS} array called `state`, design numerical instruction encodings which overwrite numbers at certain indexes, etc. Yet this would feel like a perverse waste of something the platform was giving us for free.
+This would no doubt be possible: declare one giant \ac{JS} array called `state`, design numerical instruction encodings which overwrite numbers at certain indexes, etc. Yet this would feel like a perverse *waste* of something the platform was giving us for free.

 \ac{JS} already provides the basic human affordances of naming and substructure, so why would we throw them away and force ourselves to implement them in-system?
-The low-level \ac{COLA} substrate does plausibly follow from its base C platform.
-Our choice of \ac{JS} as the platform encourages us to preserve its own state model in the substrate we design.
+The low-level \ac{COLA} substrate does plausibly follow from its base C platform; our choice of \ac{JS} as the platform encourages us to preserve *its* own state model in the substrate we design.

 Similarly, it would make no sense to represent instructions as numbers or strings.
 While in the binary world, machine instructions are byte sequences with bitfields for opcodes and operands, in a dictionary substrate inherited from \ac{JS}, it makes sense to have explicit fields for this data: